Divorce Law in Arizona

 Alimony

-Under Arizona law, spousal maintenance can take several forms: rehabilitative, compensatory, or permanent.
-Rehabilitative maintenance is temporary and intended to cover costs such as job training or education to help the recipient become self-sufficient.
-Compensatory maintenance may be awarded if one spouse has significantly contributed to the other’s earning potential.
-Permanent maintenance is reserved for situations where a spouse cannot support themselves due to factors like age, disability, or long-term absence from the workforce.
+Arizona recognizes rehabilitative, compensatory, and permanent maintenance.
+Rehabilitative maintenance helps a spouse obtain education or training and is usually temporary.
+Compensatory maintenance may be awarded if one spouse significantly helped increase the other spouse’s earning potential.
+Permanent maintenance may apply when a spouse cannot become self-supporting due to age, disability, or long-term absence from the workforce.

 Child Custody and Visitation